unternet-co/unternet.co/docs/web-applets/reference/applet.md

 ### Applet.manifest

-Contains the parsed contents of the applet's manifest, as declared by the `<link rel="manifest" href="...">` tag in the child window.
+Contains the parsed contents of the applet's manifest, as declared by the `<link rel="manifest" href="...">` tag in the applet window.
 Declares the initial set of actions for the applet, and contains properties like descrition, name, etc.

 #### Value